johnwcowan/r7rs-work/IntervalsCowan.md

 and likewise for interval B.  The inclusive/exclusive nature of the bounds is respected.

+These procedures apply to ranges as well as intervals.

 `(interval-congruent? `*intervala intervalb*`)`

 Two intervals are congruent iff sA = sB and eA = eB.